cbuchner1/ccminer/README.txt

   -c, --config=FILE     load a JSON-format configuration file -V, --version         display version information and exit -h, --help            display this help text and exit

+Scrypt specific options:
+  -l, --launch-config   gives the launch configuration for each kernel
+                        in a comma separated list, one per device.
+  -L, --lookup-gap      Divides the per-hash memory requirement by this factor
+                        by storing only every N'th value in the scratchpad.
+                        Default is 1.
+      --no-autotune     disable auto-tuning of kernel launch parameters

 >>> Examples <<<